rollwagen/linux/threading.md

   * _kernel threads_ standard processes that exist solely in kernel-space.

 _Threading_ - creation and management of multiple units of execution within a single process. \
-_Binarry_ - dormant program resigin on storage \
+_Binary_ - dormant program resigin on storage \
-_Process_ - OS abstraction representing a binary the loaded binary, virtualized memory, kernel resources (e.g. open files), ...
-_Thread_ - unit of execution withing a process: a virtualized processor, a stack, and program state
+_Process_ - OS abstraction representing the loaded binary, virtual. mem., kernel resources (fds etc) _Thread_ - unit of execution withing a process: a virtualized processor, a stack, and program state

 * [Linux-System-Programming]